 A logo will be seen by prospective customers, new employees and investors.
 Logos provide legitimacy to your idea by taking it from the abstract and creating something physical.
 Just as a company is more respected when the founders go from just the idea to a physical prototype of their product the same legitimacy is captured when you add a logo to your company name.
 The step of taking your company from the abstract to the physical using a logo provides a huge boost of confidence.
 If you feel like you’re a real company you will act like one regardless of how few employees and sales you have early on.

 Every day we have the potential to be exposed to thousands of advertisements.
-Those are thousands of companies all competing for your prospect’s attention.
+Judging by the recent charts published by this Influencer Marketing Agency, there are thousands of companies all competing for your prospect’s attention.
 Brand recall is the ability to recognize why a customer should pay attention to your company over your competitors in all the noise.
 The advertiser John Hegarty put it this way, “The first lesson of branding: memorability.
 It’s very difficult buying something you can’t remember”.
 How will you stand out amongst thousands of ad impressions and be remembered?
 It starts with a logo that summarizes what makes your business unique.

 Logos Make Brand Creation Easy